-By Kim Johnson, Policy Manager, and Alayna Calabro, Senior Policy Analyst, NLIHC omelessness is a crisis in many communities - one that demands urgent action.
+By Kim Johnson, Senior Director of Policy, & Alayna Calabro, Senior Policy Analyst, NLIHC

+Homelessness is a crisis in many communities - one that demands urgent action.
 To end homelessness once and for all, federal, state, and local governments must invest in proven solutions at the scale necessary to address the problem.
-Housing First is an evidencebased approach backed by multiple, national studies that show it is the most effective approach to ending homelessness for most individuals and families.
+Housing First is an evidence-based approach backed by multiple, national studies that show it is the most effective approach to ending homelessness for most individuals and families.
 Under the Housing First model, stable, affordable, and accessible housing is provided to people experiencing homelessness quickly and without prerequisites, and voluntary supportive services are offered to help improve housing stability and well-being.